 Port Jefferson is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Port Jefferson ranks among the least educated cities in the nation, as only 4.18% of people over 25 have a bachelor's degree or advanced degree.
+Port Jefferson ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.18% of people over 25 have a college degree.

 The per capita income in Port Jefferson in 2022 was $33,651, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $134,604 for a family of four.
 However, Port Jefferson contains both very wealthy and poor people as well.